-They love on-the-spot questions, and are not afraid to interrupt others (and usually don’t mind being interrupted).
+They love on-the-spot questions and are not afraid to interrupt others (and usually don’t mind being interrupted).
 They are driven by the energy of the mix of personalities and approaches to problem-solving constituting an office.

-Someone who thrives in a solo environment needs space without auditory or visual distraction to get things done; this is partially why you saw the rise of “pod” spaces in Silicon Valley offices about 10 years ago, because many programmers fit this mold.
+Someone who thrives in a solo environment needs space without auditory or visual distraction to get things done; this is partially why you saw the rise of “pod” spaces in Silicon Valley offices about 10 years ago because many programmers fit this mold.

 Once the zone is breached, it can take a solo environment person a long time to get back into said zone.
 While they can appear reclusive or distant to some other employees, especially the group-focused ones, this is less an issue of introvert vs. extrovert and more an issue of preferred productivity style.

-One of the hardest parts about work, and especially about organizations scaling up, is that a lot of advice about communications or management are a “one-to-many” approach, i.e. an Intranet board, an employee newsletter, or the like.
+One of the hardest parts about work, and especially about organizations scaling up, is that a lot of advice about communications or management is a “one-to-many” approach, i.e. an Intranet board, an employee newsletter, or the like.

 But people are individuals, and every employee has a different connection to the work, to the purpose of the organization, to their own working style, and more.
 Management needs to be more one-to-one, especially in trying times.

 Some feel this concept is cheesy, but it works in numerous organizations.
-Especially if you’re growing and bringing people onboard during a very different time for your business, assign buddies.

 These aren’t necessarily mentors, as peer relationships can work fine, but they are employees who check in on other employees to chat about things like: